Working towards Silver: Rights Aware

 7. Complete the School Questionnaire Summary spreadsheet

-Use the pupil and staff questionnaire results to do this.
-Find the School Questionnaire Summary here.
+Use the pupil and staff and governor questionnaire results to do this.
+Find the School Questionnaire Summary spreadsheet here.

 8. Complete the School Evaluation: Silver form